ouspg/SOP-Robot/docs/BRINGUP.md

 Open the terminal in VM and build the robot code with `colcon build`.
 This will take a while especially on first run.

 Next you need to source the built environment with `source install/setup.bash`.
 In short, you need to run this every time you have fresh build for your robot.
-This is set up in ~.bashrc, so you don't need to run it in every new terminal before launching the robot or other node.
+This is set up in ~/.bashrc, so you don't need to run it in every new terminal before launching the robot or other node.

 Now continue instructions in [Bring-up fake (simulated) robot][] or [Bring-up real HW robot][].